-Generally speaking, it is possible to offset such gains with the losses realised on the disposal of participations of the same category.
+Generally speaking, you can offset such gains with the losses realised on the disposal of participations of the same category.

-As in France, there’s not a specific portal to access these allowances, therefore I suggest to get in touch with an Italian based accountant, will be happy to help.
+As in France, you don’t have a specific portal to access these allowances, therefore I suggest that you get in touch with an Italian based accountant, they will be happy to help.

-Get in touch with me, I can also make some bridges to a couple of startups-friendly accountants.
+Alternatively, get in touch with me, I can also make some bridges to a couple of startup-friendly accountants.

-The Portuguese main tax incentives towards early stage startups is based on the Enterprise Investment Scheme (UK) model.
-Any Business Angel, who is certified by IAPMEI (Governmental Small and Medium Enterprise Agency) and makes a certified investment in an SME (or startup) less than 3 years old, can claim a deduction on the individual income tax of 20% of the investment made in the Startup.
+The Portuguese main tax incentives towards early-stage startups are based on the Enterprise Investment Scheme (UK) model.
+It is possible for a Business Angel, who is certified by IAPMEI (Governmental Small and Medium Enterprise Agency) and makes a certified investment in an SME (or startup) less than 3 years old.
+They can claim a deduction on the individual income tax of 20% of the investment made in the Startup.
 The 20% deduction must not exceed 15% of the income tax.
-Business Angels who want to claim this business angel incentive must contact IAPMEI to apply for it, or contact FNABA (Federaçao Nacional de Associaçoes de Business Angels) or APBA (Associação Portuguesa de Business Angels) to obtain specific information.
+Business Angels who want to claim this business angel incentive must contact IAPMEI to apply for it.
+Alternatively they can contact FNABA (Federaçao Nacional de Associaçoes de Business Angels) or APBA (Associação Portuguesa de Business Angels) to obtain specific information.

-Note: at Altar.io we also help Series-level startups setting up their tech team in Lisbon, due to extreme beneficial conditions for tech companies in terms of HR value for money; we have already helped the Swiss Apiax and Systemorph doing that.
+Note: At Altar.io we also help Series-level startups set up their tech team in Lisbon – due to extreme beneficial conditions for tech companies in terms of HR value for money.
+We have already helped the Swiss Apiax and Systemorph in this.

-If interested, get in touch, glad to help.
+If you’re interested, get in touch, I would be happy to help.

-Spanish Startups’ environment is not as mature as in other Countries, but the Government’s latest moves are pushing in that direction.
+The Spanish startup environment is not as mature as in other countries.
+However the Government’s latest moves are pushing in that direction.
 There are some fiscal advantages for business angels investing in Spanish Startups:

-Business angels can apply for a deduction of 20% on investment income tax (IRPF) up to a maximum of €50,000 if the investment is done in a new or recently created company and the following are respected:
+Business angels can apply for a deduction of 20% on investment income tax (IRPF) up to a maximum of €50,000 .
+But only if the investment is done in a new or recently created company.
+The following aspects must also be respected:

-- The company must have the adequate resources to undertake the Corporate activity
+- The company must have adequate resources to undertake Corporate activity.

-Moreover, depending where your investors are located, they can benefit from additional relief:
+Moreover, depending on where your investors are located, they can benefit from additional relief:

-In Catalonia, the business angel can also apply for a regional deduction in terms of income tax (IRPF) for stock acquisitions in your startup if it’s been incorporated not more than 3 years before the investment.
-The taxpayer, in the income tax part corresponding to Catalonia Region, will have a deduction of 30% of the money invested in with a maximum deduction of €6,000.
+In Catalonia, the business angel can also apply for a regional deduction in terms of income tax (IRPF) for stock acquisitions in your startup.
+To qualify for this your startup must have been incorporated no more than 3 years before the investment.
+The taxpayer, in the income tax part corresponding to Catalonia Region, will have a deduction of 30% of the money invested with a maximum deduction of €6,000.
 Bear in mind the investor cannot acquire more than 35% of the Capital.

 Since 1st December 2013, business angels investing as private individuals who acquire shares in a Startup are allowed to deduct half of what they pay for their shares.
-The maximum deduction is SEK650,000 (~€75,500) per person per year (equivalent to acquiring shares for SEK 1.3 million or (~€151,000).
+The maximum deduction is SEK650,000 (~€75,500) per person per year.
+This is equivalent to acquiring shares for SEK 1.3 million or (~€151,000).

-If you’re a startup and would like to know more about the criteria to respect to be eligible to offer such advantages to your investors, get in touch with Skatteverket, Swedish Fiscal Authority.
+If you’re a startup and would like to know more about the criteria to respect to be eligible to offer such advantages to your investors, I suggesy you get in touch with Skatteverket, Swedish Fiscal Authority.

-Despite having 4 Venture Capital Scheme in UK: SEIS, EIS, SITR, VCT, Seed Enterprise Investment Scheme (SEIS) is the one that targets early stage startups: if your company’s been trading for less than 2 years, with less than £200,000 of assets, you may be able to attract investment of up to £150,000.
+The UK has four different Venture Capital Schemes: SEIS, EIS, SITR, VCT, Seed Enterprise Investment Scheme (SEIS) is the one that targets early-stage startups.
+If your company’s been trading for less than 2 years, with less than £200,000 of assets, you may be able to attract investment of up to £150,000.

 These are the conditions for you to apply: